Netanelpo/scopd-integrations-docs/docs/integrations/fortigate/fortigate.md

-# FortiGate integration with SIEM
+# FortiGate integration with SIEM gg

 ## 1. Enable Syslog/UDP reception on the SIEM Manager